#73 Starting a product analytics consultancy (with Bhavik Patel @ CAUSL)

 Written by

-Daniel is the innovation and training lead at Measurelab - he is an analytics trainer, co-host of The Measure Pod analytics podcast, and overall fanatic.
-He loves getting stuck into all things GA4, and most recently with exploring app analytics via Firebase by building his own Android apps.
+Daniel is Principal Analytics Consultant and Trainer at Measurelab - he is an analytics trainer, host of The Measure Pod podcast, and overall fanatic.
+He loves getting stuck into all things marketing, tech and data, and most recently with exploring app development and analytics via Firebase by building his own Android games.

 Subscribe to our newsletter: